OsamaSaleh289/FlinksCodingChallenge/README.md

 # AngularApplication

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.8.
+Make Sure to git clone then run npm install before running ng serve in the root folder.
+Then from a seperate terminal window run dotnet run within the backend folder

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server then navigate from the terminal to the backend folder and run dotnet run.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding